UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

 Big data
 ''''''''

+Sometimes the workflow you are targeting doesn't require extensive computations but mainly dealing with big pieces of data.
+An example can be, reading a column-structured file and doing some transformation per-column.
+Fortunately, all languages covered in this course have already several tools to deal with big data.

-.. admonition:: Language-specific nuances for big data
+.. admonition:: Language-specific tools for big data
    :class: dropdown

    .. tabs::

       .. tab:: Python

-         In the following example ``sleep.py`` the `sleep()` function is called `n` times first in serial mode and then by using `n` processes.

          **DASK**

-         There are other strategies that are more automatic. **Dask** is a array model extension and task scheduler.
+         **Dask** is a array model extension and task scheduler.
 By using the new array classes, you can automatically distribute operations across multiple CPUs.

          Dask is very popular for data analysis and is used by a number of high-level Python libraries: